fsi-open/files/doc/usage.md

     entities:

         Tests\Entity\FileEntity:
-            filesystem: 'local_filesystem' # name of the filesystem defined in the OneUp/FlysystemBundle configuration
+            filesystem: 'local_filesystem' # Name of the filesystem defined in the OneUp/FlysystemBundle configuration.
-            prefix: file_entity # will be used in fields' `prefix` option by default if not explicitly defined
+            prefix: file_entity # Will be used in fields' `prefix` option by default if the field does not have it explicitly defined.
+It can be omitted, but then each field needs to have it set.
             fields:
                 # Full configuration
                 - { name: file, prefix: file_entity_file, pathField: filePath }